AqwamCreates/DataPredict/docs/API/Models/TabularQLearning.md

-# [API Reference](../../API.md) - [Models](../Models.md) - DeepQLearning (Deep Q Network)
+# [API Reference](../../API.md) - [Models](../Models.md) - TabularQLearning (Tabular Q Learning)

-DeepQLearning is a neural network with reinforcement learning capabilities.
+TabularQLearning is a state-action grid with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Constructors